luximus-hunter/FireFix/README.md

 # FireFix

-Small fixes for the FireFox UI to make it more consistant.
+Small fixes for the FireFox UI to make it more consistent.

 ![preview](./images/preview.png)